apache/nuttx/configs/sama5d3x-ek/README.txt

         Device Drivers -> USB Device Driver Support CONFIG_CDCACM=y                       : Enable the CDC/ACM device

+        The following setting enables an example that can can be used to control the CDC/ACM device.
+It will add two new NSH commands:
+        (1) sercon will connect the USB serial device (creating /dev/ttyACM0), and (2) serdis which will disconnect the USB serial device (destroying /dev/ttyACM0).

+        Application Configuration -> Examples:
+          CONFIG_EXAMPLES_CDCACM=y              : Enable an CDC/ACM example

     STATUS:
       2013-7-19:  This configuration (as do the others) run at 396MHz.
         The SAMA5D3 can run at 536MHz.
 I still need to figure out the